 - Cheating

-- Cheating involves dishonest conduct on work submitted for assessment.
-Specific instances of cheating include, but are not limited to, the following:
+- Cheating involves dishonest conduct on work submitted for Specific instances of cheating include, but are not limited to, the following:

 - Assisting another student or receiving assistance from anyone to complete quizzes, tests, examinations, or other assignments without the consent of the instructor.